valentinlauret/diberticurso/README.md

   cModel <- compileNimble(model)
 ```

-  * Install the following R packages: `tidyverse`, `mcmcplots`, `coda`.
+  * Install the following R packages: `tidyverse`, `MCMCvis`.
 You can install them all at once by running the following code in R:

 ```
 install.packages(c("tidyverse", "mcmcplots", "coda"))